 It’s worth mentioning that your drivers can also cause this error, and few users reported that they fixed this issue on Dell laptop by uninstalling and reinstalling the wireless driver.
-To uninstall a certain driver, do the following:

-Solution 4 – Reset Windows 10
+9. Reset Windows 10

 - Restart your PC few times during the boot sequence to start Automatic Repair.

 - Select Troubleshoot > Advanced options > Remove everything.
 During this step you might be asked to insert Windows 10 installation media, so make sure that you have one ready.